Fastcode/VisualMesh/readme/flavour/label.md

 ### Loss Function
 The loss function for the seeker network is made up of three components that are blended together in order to get an accurate result.
-For close (`<0.5`)) points we do the mean squared error of our prediction and the target.
+For close (`<0.5`) points we do the mean squared error of our prediction and the target.
 For points that are between 0.5 and 0.75 we calculate the distance of the absolute values, thereby ensuring that the magnitude is correct but ignoring the sign.
-For the final far points we only check if the network has predicted them as having a distance of 0.75 or above.
+For the far points (`>=0.75`) we only check if the network has predicted them as having a distance of 0.75 or above.
 If so we calculate the loss as being 0, otherwise we push it to be the correct value.

 Once the object has gotten further than the receptive field of the network, it is impossible for it to predict where that object is.